Medical Interpretation

 Professional & Prepared

-I arrive on time, dressed appropriately, and ask for context ahead of time so I understand the setting and what to expect.
+We arrive on time, dressed appropriately, and ask for context ahead of time so we understand the setting and what to expect.

 Neutral & Confidential